 They also produce everything from the classics and jazz in concert halls to folk and dance at festivals.

 The WIND OF CHANGE was a world wide hit in 1991 for the German group from Hanover The Scorpions, and it was written by the group’s singer, Klaus Meine, to commemorate the collapse of the Iron Curtain in Europe.

 The numbers of young people with an interest in classical music, as well as in the contemporary music scene, are rising.
-Although some might be influenced by David Garrett, a young German American 'pop violinist' who has built up an enthusiastic following for both his style of playing classics and his personality, the majority of opera houses and every orchestra also put together special programs for young listeners and these are well supported.
-Even Richard Wagner’s Bayreuth, setting for the world famous festival, has an opera for children and open air broadcasts.
+Although some might be influenced by David Garrett, a young German American 'pop violinist' who has built up an enthusiastic following for both his style of playing classics and his personality.

-German singer Herbert Groenemeyer was the first non English speaking artist invited to perform in the MTV Unplugged series in 1994.
-One of his famous songs in Germany is in praise of The Currywurst, a grilled sausage covered with curry sauce.
+German singer Herbert Grönemeyer was the first non English speaking artist invited to perform in the MTV Unplugged series in 1994, and one of his most popular songs in Germany is in praise of The Curry Wurst.
+Popular street food, it is a grilled sausage covered with curry sauce.